matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 diagramming what you are going to do.
 You should diagram what is wrong.
 If you do not know how things are going to flow.
-If you have this problem of: I only know this here, and in our intention we need to know it over there, we will draw the diagram that shows: I have a question mark about how this gets over there.
+If you have this problem of: I only know this here, and in our intention we need to know it over there, well, draw the diagram that shows: I have a question mark about how this gets over there.
 Because we presume that this knowledge would be here, or would be in this database, and we have not decided yet how it gets there.
 So diagramming your problem